More Harmony Singing by Ear

 More Harmony Singing by Ear includes:

-* Three CDs, with nearly four hours of harmony singing lessons and fully produced music tracks.
+* Three CDs in download form, with nearly four hours of harmony singing lessons and fully produced music tracks.

 * Music tracks with and without guide vocals.
 The music-only tracks can be used for rehearsals and performances.